 And WE are digging deeper into the fight to ensure that all women are paid fairly by advocating for laws that will advance equal pay.

 WE championed and won a No Salary History law in Illinois that prevents employers from asking job candidates about their past wages.

-WE helped win an increase to Illinois’ minimum wage in 2019–a victory that will help close the wage gap by giving a raise to the women overrepresented in low-paid jobs.
+WE helped win recent increases to the minimum wage in Illinois and Chicago—which will help close the wage gap by giving a raise to the women overrepresented in low-paid jobs.
 We’re also working to end the sub-minimum tipped wage.